-Reviewers find that the interior of the Taurus is well-designed, with logically-placed controls and easy-to-use electronics that out-class most of its competition.
+Reviewers find that the interior of the 2012 Ford Taurus is well-designed, with logically-placed controls and easy-to-use electronics that out-class most of its competition.
 Most materials are appropriate for the price, but several writers note hard plastics in a few places.
 These include the sides of the center console, where the knees of taller drivers often rest.
 Ford's Sync system is available on mid-level SEL models and standard on top-of-the-line Limited models.
 Sync allows drivers to control Bluetooth-enabled devices inside the car, like cell phones and MP3 players, with voice commands.
 It has consistently earned praise from reviewers who have tested it.

 - "Brightly lit gauges are easy to read.
 Most controls are handy and self evident.
 Audio and climate functions suffer a bit from small, look-alike buttons.
 They are largely separate from the optional navigation system, but a touchscreen on models so equipped makes integrated functions simpler." -- Consumer Guide

 - "The Taurus' control layout is quite functional overall, despite the abundance of buttons for the climate control and audio systems, and the deep-set gauges that can be hard to read." -- Edmunds